Yes! CRM 2011 beta was just released and with that one of the hallmark features of our extensibility story: “Solutions Management.”

-Remember how extensible previous versions of CRM were?
+Remember how extensible were previous versions of CRM?
 Well, we took that to a whole new level.
 With CRM 2011 you can define, transport, deploy, maintain and consume full business application built entirely on the CRM framework in days (some core pieces even in hours) and not months.
 With just a couple of clicks you can declaratively define your data model, processes, user interface and analytics.
 Advanced extensions such as .Net plug-ins and SRS reports can also be included as part of CRM solutions.
 All transported and deployed with a uniform model.

-Ok, big deal.
-So CRM 2011 allows me to bundle components and treat team as a “solution”–what is so great about that?
-That is the key point.
-It is not just about bundling components but about the fact that the platform now understands the boundaries of a solution and performs intelligent actions accordingly, keep on reading.
+Ok, big deal so CRM 2011 allows me to bundle components and treat team as a “solution” what is so great about that?
+That is the key point, it is not just about bundling components but about the fact that the platform now understands the boundaries of a solution and performs intelligent actions accordingly, keep on reading.

 Developing and Distributing Solutions while controlling customizations (unmanaged and managed)

 The first thing that will strike most newcomers and savvy CRM4 developers is that we introduced the notion of unmanaged and managed solutions.
 Think of unmanaged solutions as the “source” code of your system and “managed” solutions as the compiled version of your solution.
 Of course you shouldn’t take this literally because some components in CRM are just “definitions” and don’t require to be compiled; nevertheless the analogy is useful.
 So, when you initially create a solution it always gets created as unmanaged, you can create new components and perform modifications to others.
 You can even define some restrictions to ease maintainability of your solution such as setting some components as not customizable.